 To rule the rankings, you’ll need to make great content, target the right keywords, and build authority.
 But to catapult your content to the top of Search Engine Results Pages (SERPs) and get your website in front of the right audience, you’ll also need to master the microdata on your website - including schema markup.

 READ MORE: What Are Long-Tail Keywords And Why Should You Use Them?

 Schema markup is a structured data format that uses a vocabulary recognized by search engines to explain what a web page is about.
 Schema does not appear on the page like other content, but talks to search engines behind the scenes to more simply “tell” Google what a page is about.
 Google and other search engines read the HTML, schema, and h1 and h2 tags to determine what the content is and what search terms it should rank for.

 Along with simplifying the analysis that search engines perform on webpages, schema markup also enables pages to rank for different types of “rich” results.
 You may have noticed that the Google SERP has changed pretty drastically over the last few years to include more sections and search result formats, such as products for sale, carousels, job boards, videos, and much more.
 Being featured in one of these sections is completely free, but in most cases require schema markup.
 By using schema, your website will be able to rank as a “rich” result in some of the following ways:

-Our team of SEO experts can find the perfect solution to increase views, find more customers, and boost your bottom line.
-Call us today to learn more about what we can do for your business!
+Our team of SEO schema experts can find the perfect solution to increase views, find more customers, and boost your bottom line.
+Lets take a look at how we can improve your traffic with the proper markup.